 Layla’s room was what every little girl wanted, filled with stuffed animals and soft blankets.
 But there weren’t any pink walls.
 All the walls were sky blue.
 One even had an underwater castle with fish swimming around it.
-Layla perked up in bed while she waited for her parents to come tuck her in.
+Layla perked up in bed while she waited for her parents to come to tuck her in.
 The nightly routine was never broken, ever.

-“What book do you want tonight?” her mother's sweet, but toned down, southern accent asked before ever stepping foot in the door.
+“What book do you want tonight?” her mother's sweet but toned down, southern accent asked before ever stepping foot in the door.

 “The fishie book!” she called back.

 Her parents came through the door.
 First, her mother was already in her comfy clothes, as she called them, followed by her father.
 A few of Layla’s friends told her that they were afraid of her dad.
 But she couldn’t understand why, because to her, he was the funny man who made voices while her mom read stories, making them last longer than they should.
 One friend told her that her daddy had a deep scary voice that was as loud as thunder.

 “Little one, you have a hundred books on fishies.
 You have to pick one.”
 Her father fixed his glasses on his face.

 “Oh, Charles, you know which one she is talking about.”
 Mother plucked a book with duct tape holding the spine together from the shelf above the bed.

 “Right.”
 He settled in next to Layla.
 “The fishie book.”

 It didn’t matter that, as her parents read, Layla would read right along with them.
 The book’s pages were yellowed from age.
 It was her mother’s book from when she was Layla’s age.
 The artwork didn’t look like Layla’s Disney books.
 They were different.
 She asked her mother if they were painted, but there was no way to really know.
 With the last page coming up, Layla fought back her yawns.
 She was a big girl now.
 Six years old.
 She could stay up through the fishie book.